staudal/taskmanager/README.md

-To run the project, run npm install followed by npm run dev.
+To run the project, run npm install followed by npm run setup and then lastly npm run dev.